jaypif/addon-terraform/README.md

 ## Development

+### Contributions

 Bug reports and pull requests are welcome on GitHub at https://github.com/OpenNebula/addon-terraform/issues.

 Please follow [How to Contribute](https://github.com/OpenNebula/one/wiki/How-to-participate-in-Add_on-Development) rules for any pull request.

+### Continuous Integration

+Travis CI is use on any commit pushed to this repository.
+More information about Travis CI: https://travis-ci.com

 ## Authors